janawold1/2026_S_nereis_Cons_Gen/01_pop_sequence_QC_and_alignment.md

     echo "FINISHED PROCESSING ${BASE}!" done
 ```
  The BAM files originally filtered for autosomomal scaffolds were subsequently overwritten with the newly filtered bam files.
-Thus all files denoted as `*_{markdup,nodup}_autosomes.bam` contain only 22 scaffolds.
+Thus all files denoted as `*_{markdup,nodup}_autosomes.bam` contain only 22 scaffolds for fairy terns.